ja0nz/bachelorarbeit/paper.md

 					|
 ```

-Effects are yielded by the asynchronous operation of messages and create effects returned to sender.
+Effects are yielded by the asynchronous operation of messages and create actions returned to sender.
+Effects can be created by external messages, like subscription to an WebSocket, too.
+Effects may be created by fetching additional resources from the server.
 The VIEW side of the root element forwards all the messages and won't be bothered about the content.

 # Thinking further